zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Inclusion of third parties

 We may include third parties in the provision of our services.
-See our [Privacy Policy](./policies/privacy-policy), [Third Party Sub-Processor List](subprocessors), and our [Data Processing Agreement](data-processing-agreement) for more information.
+You will find the full list of [Third Party Sub-Processor List](subprocessors) in our [Trust Center](https://zitadel.com/trust).

 ## Your obligations